jigyasac07/CraftAPI/README.md

 ## Features

-* Minimal requirements to integrate it into Sponge, BungeeCord and Spigot
+* Minimalis requirements to integrate it into Sponge, BungeeCord and Spigot
 * Compatibility with Minecraft 1.7.10+
 * Thread-Safe
 * Usage of modern Java 8 features